ad2122st/Multi-objective-optimization-of-the-epoxy-matrix-system-using-machine-learning/README.md

 # Code

-Regression
+Regression code
->Files ending in _regression.py
->Build a regression model to predict physical properties from composition.
->Evaluate the model with distribution plots and MAE and RMSE.

-* Optimize
-Files ending in _optimize.py

-Optimize the hyperparameters of each regression method using Optuna.
+>The py file with _regression at the end is the code to build the regression model to precict property from composition.
+The ratio of the taraining data to testing data is 8 to 2.
+You can choose a regression method from the four methods PLS, SVR, RF, and ANN.
+And the built model is evaluated by distribution plots and MAE and RMSE.

+Optimization code
+>The py file with _optimize at the end is the code to optimize the hyperparameters of each regression method.
+We used Optuna for optimizing the hyperparameters.

-* Prediction
+Prediction code
-Files ending in _prediction.py

-Predicting physical properties from unknown samples.
+>The py file with _presdction at the end is the code to predict the unknown properties.
+The difference from regression code is ratio of trainig data to testing data, and it has no test data.
+It is able to predict the properties by entering untested samples.

+# Machine Learning Models
+Deep Leaning Models
+>

+Traditional Machine Learning Models
+>

 # Appendix
 Build a physical property prediction model using TPOT, one of AutoML.